-Cross-Claims
+D. Cross-Claims

-The University permits a respondent to submit a cross-claim (a report alleging that the complainant violated the Comprehensive Policy instead of or in addition to the original respondent), but uses the preliminary review, described in Article 1, subsection IX(B)(1), to assess whether the cross-claim was made in good faith.
+The University permits a respondent to submit a cross-claim (a report alleging that the complainant violated the Comprehensive Policy instead of or in addition to the original respondent), but may conduct a preliminary review, as described in Article 1, subsection IX(B)(1), to assess whether the cross-claim was made in good faith.
 The University is obligated to ensure that the resolution process is not abused for retaliatory purposes.

-Cross-claims determined to have been reported in good faith may be processed using the ERP.
+Cross-claims determined to have been made in good faith may be processed using the ERP.
 Investigation of such claims may take place after resolution of the underlying allegation, in which case a delay may occur.
-Crossclaims may also be resolved through the same investigation as the underlying allegation, at the discretion of the EDEC.
+Cross-claims may also be resolved through the same investigation as the underlying allegation, at the discretion of the EDEC.
 When cross-claims are not made in good faith, they will be considered retaliatory, and may constitute a separate violation of the Comprehensive Policy.